15 min read

 Customize the thank you screen after form submission

-Click the Finish Button to finish editing your form.
+Click Finish to complete your form.

-Step 6: Publish
+Step 6: Publish Your Campaign

 There are two ways to access your leads: